davelively14/locorum/README.md

 - Create a GenServer for each project channel to store ResultsCollections and interact with Repo
   - Locorum.Project.ProjectChannelServer
     - ADD: get_new_results - runs BackendSys, collects results, stores them in :ets, broadcasts to channel.
 NOTE!!!
 Updating "newest_collections" with ONLY the new results if single search conducted.
 Don't overwrite collections from searches that have not been re-run.
+  - BackendSys needs to let the server know when it's done
+    - Report when all backends are complete
+    - Track when backends are down, notify server.
+Can we track when a backend is down?
+In other words, a search run on 11/15 returns results for 9 of 10 backends, but one of the backends is down.
+It should not report as "no results".
+It should report as "down".
   - project.js
     - ADJ: Sends user_id with request for new_searches.
 The backends will send results to channel with user_id.
 Backends that match the user_id will immediately clear and list updated result.
 Other backends will track that a particular search has new results able to fetch.
 - Handle frontend search results better